joaopsilva/binance-java-api/README.md

 #### Handling web socket errors

-Each of the methods `BinanceApiWebSocketClient` which open a new web socket takes a `BinanceApiCallback`, which is called for each event received from the Binance servers.
+Each of the methods on `BinanceApiWebSocketClient`, which opens a new web socket, takes a `BinanceApiCallback`, which is called for each event received from the Binance servers.

 The `BinanceApiCallback` interface also has a `onFailure(Throwable)` method, which, optionally, can be implemented to